When You Unmask a Covert Narcissist, RUN, but Quietly!

-So cut your losses, identify their covert narcissism, come up with an exit plan, initiate it or execute it quietly, without a lot of confrontation, be prepared for a passive-aggressive battle that makes them look like the victim, and you the perpetrator, and get out of the relationship.
+So cut your losses, identify their covert narcissism, come up with an exit plan, initiate it or execute it quietly, without a lot of confrontation, and be prepared for a passive-aggressive battle that makes them look like the victim, and you the perpetrator, and get out of the relationship.

-Do not argue with them, do not go on a public forum, do not try to prove your point.
+Do not argue with them, do not go on a public forum, and do not try to prove your point.
 Because to do so is like wrestling with a pig and hoping you will not get dirty.
 It’s like George Bernard Shaw said, – “I learned long ago, never to wrestle with a pig.
 You get dirty, and besides, the pig likes it”.

 Ultimately to achieve self-love, which is the goal of every codependent, or person with Self-Love Deficit Disorder, you have to get out of the relationship and find a space where you can find yourself.

 You must nurture yourself, love yourself, and reconnect with others.

 Find a way to heal the wounds, love yourself, reconnect with yourself, and do what is important to you and what you deserve.
 Then better relationships will happen and you will never again be subjected to a covert narcissist.

 And if one should come your way, you will see their mask before they have an opportunity to hurt you.

 Ross Rosenberg M.Ed., LCPC, CADC, is Self-Love Recovery Institute’s CEO and primary contributor.
 His internationally recognized expertise includes pathological narcissism, narcissistic abuse, and attachment trauma.
 Ross’s “Codependency Cure™ Treatment Program” provides innovative and results-oriented treatment.